Reggie Bush

-Reginald Alfred Bush Jr. (born March 2, 1985) is an American former football running back who now serves as an on-air college football analyst for Fox Sports.
-He played college football at USC, where he earned consensus All-American honors twice and won the Heisman Trophy as the most outstanding player in the nation.
-Bush is widely regarded as one of the greatest college football players of all-time.
-He was drafted by the New Orleans Saints second overall in the 2006 NFL Draft.
-While with the Saints, Bush was named an All-Pro punt returner in 2008 and won Super Bowl XLIV in 2010 over the Indianapolis Colts.
+Reginald Alfred Bush II (born March 2, 1985) is an American former professional football running back.
+He played college football for the USC Trojans, earning consensus All-American honors twice and winning the 2005 Heisman Trophy.
+Bush is widely regarded as one of the greatest college football players of all time.
+He was selected by the New Orleans Saints second overall in the 2006 NFL draft.
+Bush was named an All-Pro punt returner in 2008 and helped the Saints win Super Bowl XLIV in 2010.
 He also played for the Buffalo Bills, Miami Dolphins, Detroit Lions, and San Francisco 49ers before retiring from professional football in 2017.
+Bush later worked as a college football analyst for Fox Sports.

-In addition to winning the 2005 Heisman Trophy, Bush also won the 2005 Doak Walker and Walter Camp awards.
-However, allegations that he received improper benefits were central to an NCAA investigation of the USC football program that led to severe NCAA sanctions against USC, including a two-year postseason ban and the vacating of the 2004 national championship.
-As a result, Bush voluntarily forfeited his Heisman Trophy.
+Allegations that he received improper benefits with USC in 2004 were central to an NCAA investigation of the USC football program that led to severe sanctions against the school, including a two-year postseason ban and the vacating of the 2004 national championship.
+Bush voluntarily forfeited his Heisman Trophy in 2010 amid the scandal, but it was reinstated 14 years later amid NCAA rule changes.

 Early life

-Bush was born in 1985 in Spring Valley in San Diego County, California, and named after his biological father, Reginald, Sr. He was a running back at Helix High School in La Mesa, California.
-While at Helix, he played with 2004 Heisman Trophy finalist and first overall pick in the 2005 NFL Draft Alex Smith.
+Bush was born in 1985 in Spring Valley in San Diego County, California, and named after his biological father, Reginald Sr. He was a running back at Helix High School in La Mesa, California.
+While at Helix, he played with 2004 Heisman Trophy finalist and first overall pick in the 2005 NFL draft Alex Smith.
 During his prep career with the Helix Highlanders, he won the prestigious Silver Pigskin trophy awarded by KUSI's Prep Pigskin Report.
 Smith and Bush were later finalists for the 2004 Heisman, making it the first time a high school had two finalists at the same ceremony.
 He played in the 2003 U.S. Army All-American Bowl.

 Considered a five-star recruit by Rivals.com, Bush was listed as the No. 1 running back in the nation in 2003.

 Bush was also a track star at Helix, placing second (10.72) -1.7m in the 2002 CIF California State Meet 100 meters final and posting bests of 10.42 seconds in the 100 meters (both the fastest prep time in the state and among the nation's senior football players) and 21.06 seconds in the 200 meters (third fastest prep in California in 2002).
-Bush is still 3rd all-time on the 100m dash all-time list for San Diego.
+Bush is still 3rd all-time on the 100m dash list for San Diego.
 He placed second in the boys' 50 meters, clocking at 5.85 at the 2003 Los Angeles Invitational Indoor Meet.

 College career

+USC

+Bush received an athletic scholarship to attend the University of Southern California, where he played for the Trojans from 2003 to 2005 under head coach Pete Carroll.
+When Carroll recruited Bush he envisioned using him as a five-way threat.